powerdot/Minecraft-Server-Admin/README.md

 ## Minecraft Admin can't find maps (selectbox is empty)
 Check your NodeJS version on server.
-We are installed latest, but sometimes it can be too old to start our "super code".
+We installed the latest version, but sometimes it can be too old to start our "super code".
 ```bash
 node -v
 ```